shaka-project/shaka-player-embedded/README.md

 ## Platform support

-We only support iOS at this time, but other platforms could be added.
+We only support iOS at this time, but other platforms could be added very soon.

 Because many on our team use Linux, there is a Linux port included to make it easier to work on non-iOS-specific features.
 Linux is not, however, a